 Since most of us are building a side income while working full-time, my goal is to give you the strategies and tools to accelerate your growth.
 A lot of podcasts, influencers, and popular bloggers started at least 5-10 years ago, and their tactics don’t necessarily apply in 2019.
-Plus, the bigger an influencer gets, the less actionable their advice.
+Plus, the bigger an influencer gets, the less actionable and more generic their advice gets.

 Ardently consuming entrepreneurship podcasts over the last 10 years, the narrative always started years into their process.

 No one ever gave me the actionable, step-by-step advice to grow from nothing.
 I want to change that.

 Finally, I love the connections I’ve made, the websites I’ve contributed to, and the results I’ve driven for high-growth startups and bloggers alike.